As voice search technology grows in popularity, online businesses must adapt their SEO strategies to keep up with the latest trends.

-When someone is voice searching also makes the difference on the search results, and how you need to optimize your website accordingly.
+When someone is voice searching also makes a difference in the search results and how you need to optimize your website accordingly.

-You do voice searches from home, office, on travel or between the transits all the time.
+You do voice searches from home, office, on travel, or between transits all the time.

-So most of the time people tend to use their mobile for voice searches.
-Especially when they are travelling or driving.
+So most of the time, people tend to use their mobile for voice searches.
+Especially when they are traveling or driving.

 Image Source: WordStream

-One of the most popular voice searches are like “_____ near me now” where Google uses their geolocation data to offer them an answer.
+One of the most popular voice searches are like “_____ near me now,” where Google uses its geolocation data to offer them an answer.

-This varies in the case of Google and Siri as they both have different geographic databases.
+This varies in Google and Siri’s case as they have different geographic databases.

 Google prefers to read out the answer if found in the featured snippet of their search results.

-What you need to takeaway here is people use voice search when they are looking for a quick answer rather than reading long paragraphs or blogs.
+What you need to take away here is that people use voice search when looking for a quick answer rather than reading long paragraphs or blogs.

-So now when you optimize your content for voice search, it should be more focussed to give clear and concise answers for the questions.
+So now, when you optimize your voice search content, it should focus on giving clear and concise answers to the questions.

 What People Search For

-When someone is searching something through voice, it is more likely they are looking for a micro-data, and not detailed information.
+When someone is searching for something through voice, it is more likely they are looking for micro-data, and not detailed information.

 Tip # : Be in the Position Zero On Google

-The whole point of search engine optimization is to rank higher on the Google search results.
+The whole point of search engine optimization is to rank higher on Google search results.

-And, the first position is the highest of all, prone more to be clicked as compared to other positioned websites.
+And the first position is the highest of all, more prone to clicking than other positioned websites.

 Now how would you achieve that?
-You need to be at the featured snippet section of Google searches.
+You need to be in the featured snippet section of Google searches.

 Image Source: Search Engine Watch

-If you want to rank highest in the voice searches which means your answer will be read out by the voice assistant, you need to get into featured snippets.
+If you want to rank highest in voice searches, which means the voice assistant will read out your answer, you need to get into featured snippets.